NightRide (bus service)

 NightRide is a network of bus routes in operation between midnight and 4.30am in Sydney, Australia.
-The sixteen routes are run by bus operators as listed below and allow for a nightly shutdown of the Sydney Trains commuter rail network.
+The sixteen routes allow for a nightly shutdown of the Sydney Trains suburban rail network and Sydney Metro.
 The NightRide network was established in mid-1989 as low-patronage late-night train services were progressively withdrawn.

 Services follow major roads, and some stops are some distance from the railway stations they replace.
 In addition, some routes serve stations on multiple railway lines.
-In the city, most services depart from George Street, above Town Hall station.
+In the city, most services depart from Park Street, above Town Hall station.
 Normal bus fares apply to NightRide journeys.